 Bristol Old Vic Theatre School is one of the most successful and well-respected conservatoire drama schools in the UK.
-We attract the very best talent in students and staff, and our courses are recognized nationally and internationally as a benchmark of quality in professional drama training.
+We attract the very best talent in students and staff, and our courses are recognised nationally and internationally as a benchmark of quality in professional acting, technical, production and management training.

-Notable alumni include Daniel Day-Lewis, Sir Patrick Stewart, Jeremy Irons, Pete Postlethwaite, Tim Pigott-Smith, Alex Jennings, Gene Wilder, Mark Strong, Adrian Scarborough, Theo James, Naomie Harris, Stephanie Cole, Miranda Richardson, Samantha Bond, Amanda Redman, Olivia Colman, Sophie Thompson, Helen Baxendale, Pearl Mackie and Faye Marsay.
+Notable acting alumni include: Sir Daniel Day-Lewis, Sir Patrick Stewart, Jeremy Irons, Pete Postlethwaite, Tim Pigott-Smith, Alex Jennings, Gene Wilder, Mark Strong, Adrian Scarborough, Theo James, Naomie Harris, Stephanie Cole, Miranda Richardson, Samantha Bond, Amanda Redman, Olivia Colman, Sophie Thompson, Helen Baxendale, Pearl Mackie and Faye Marsay.

 Students are selected on talent alone, and this is nurtured in small groups by a dedicated team of professional staff.
 The resulting graduates from all courses have the skills to achieve sustained, successful careers.
 With only 160 students across 11 courses, group numbers are kept deliberately low, to reflect realistically the employment market in each area of specialism.

 Training is offered at undergraduate or postgraduate level in Acting (including Acting Technique, Text Interpretation, Voice, Singing, Acting for Camera, Movement and Dance), Stage Management (including Lighting, Sound, Prop-making, Scenic Construction and Film & TV production), Costume, Theatre Design, Scenic Art, Theatre Production Management and Drama Directing.
 A specialist Masters in Acting is available for International students.
 The graduate employment record from all courses is outstanding.